-Moreover, there has been steady expansion of areas mined, with the result that the tonnage of refined Gold has increased from 1660 tons in 1987 to peak at 2600 in 2001 - a growth of 56%, before scaling off somewhat to 2500 tons in 2010.
+Moreover, there has been steady expansion of areas mined, with the result that the tonnage of refined Gold has increased from 1660 tons in 1987 to peak at 2700 in 2012.

 However, South African has not shared in this growth at all!